Dave Dennis

 Dennis attended Dillard University in New Orleans and ignored American Civil Rights protests until he met a young woman named Doris Castle.
 She supported the movement, and he became involved with the movement through Castle.
 "She was handing out meeting flyers and speaking to a group of students on campus one afternoon.
 I thought she was cute, walked over to talk to her after her presentation, and, sooner than I realized, agreed to attend a CORE demonstration," he said.

 Dennis' first demonstration was part of a sit-in at a Woolworth store in New Orleans.
 This was his first of 30 arrests of the Movement.
-However, the turning point when Dennis decided to become involved in the movement was a statement in the meeting debating whether to continue the Freedom Rides or not when someone stood up.
-It said, "There is no space in this room for both God and fear."
+However, the turning point when Dennis decided to become involved in the movement was a statement in the meeting debating whether to continue the Freedom Rides when someone stood up.
+It said, "There is no space in this room for God and fear."
 He consciously chose to be on that bus to continue the ride.
 Dennis dropped out of school and started this new path in his life.
 In 1972, he organized a successful challenge to the Louisiana Democratic Party structure.
 This represented the first time since Reconstruction that a majority of African American delegates from the Louisiana Democratic Party to the Democratic National Convention and an African American chairman of the delegation.

 After Dennis disconnected himself from the South, he returned to a Bachelor of Science degree from Dillard University and a Juris Doctor from the University of Michigan Law School.
 He eventually opened up his law firm in Lafayette, Louisiana.
 At a reunion for the anniversary of Freedom Summer in 1989, Dave Dennis reconnected with Bob Moses.
 He learned of his project to teach algebra to sixth graders in inner-city schools, and Dennis became intrigued by Moses' idea.
 They wanted to expand the program into the Black public schools of the Delta of Mississippi.
 They eventually expanded into Mississippi, Louisiana, Kentucky, and Arkansas.

-Currently, Dennis maintains the position of director and CEO of the Southern Initiative of the Algebra Project: the nonprofit organization that aims to improve minority children's mathematics education.
+Currently, Dennis maintains the position of director and CEO of the Southern Initiative of the Algebra Project, the nonprofit organization that aims to improve minority children's mathematics education.
 He also speaks about his experiences in the movement and his lessons.
 He shows people how they can be involved in their communities and change the world; he says to make a difference in the world, it doesn't take a lot, but simply looking at oneself, “It [takes] looking in the mirror and saying, ‘What can I do?’”